Mobile Testing Pyramid For Agile Teams

 Focus Areas of the Mobile Testing Pyramid

 The following section explains the focus areas of the Mobile Testing Pyramid.
-The section is arranged in the bottom-to-top order for the pyramid.
+The section is arranged in the bottom-to-top order for the testing pyramid.

-The bottom-most section of the pyramid states “browsers,” corresponding to testing the mobile app on the desktop browsers.
+The bottom-most section of the testing pyramid states “browsers,” corresponding to testing the mobile app on the desktop browsers.
 Since it is the broadest section, it has the maximum number of tests.

 Mobile testing on desktop browsers is not a hard job.
 Just run the web app on the browsers, rescale them for responsive design test and UI glitches, and you are good to go.
 It is the best choice to start with when dealing with hybrid applications or pure web apps.